Symphonieorchester des Bayerischen Rundfunks - BRSO

 Compelling charisma, a love of experimentation, a commitment to contemporary music, great social and pedagogical engagement, and unreserved artistic seriousness – all this makes Liverpool-born Simon Rattle one of the most fascinating conducting personalities of our time.

-In January 2021, the British conductor signed his contract with the Symphonieorchester des Bayerischen Rundfunks: as of the 2023/2024 season, he will succeed Mariss Jansons as the new chief conductor of the Chor and Symphonieorchester des Bayerischen Rundfunks.
+Since the 2023/2024 season, Sir Simon Rattle is the new chief conductor of the Chor and Symphonieorchester des Bayerischen Rundfunks.

 Anne Schoenholtz und Sir Simon Rattle (c) BR / Severin Vogl